Forty-fives: Auction Forty-Fives

 In the same order as the original deal, the dealer replenishes each player's hand so that all players have five cards.
-The person to the immediate left of the winning bidder plays first.
+In some versions, if a player chooses to discard all five of their cards, the dealer will replenish their hand with "four and a flip" placing the fifth card face-up for all players to see.

+The winning bidder plays first.
 The first card thrown is said to have been "led".
 If the card led is in the trump suit, then each player must play a card of the trump suit if possible.
-The Ace of Hearts is always considered part of the trump suit.
 If a player breaks this rule they are said to have "reneged".
+The ace of hearts is always considered part of the trump suit.
+There is one legal circumstance where a trump card does not have to follow suit.
+If you have one of the three major cards, i.e. the 5 of trump, the jack of trump or the ace of hearts, you may "renege" the card(s) and not play a trump card.
+This only works with the three top cards, any other cards in hand must follow suit.
+Reneging is very powerful in playing partners or trying to take the last two tricks of a hand.
 The winning bidder does not have to lead play with trump suit nor do players have to lead with trump suit when they lead a trick but players must play trump suit if a trump suit card is played in the trick and they have a trump suit card remaining in their hand.
+One version of the game also states that if you do not trump into an off-trump hand, you are supposed to follow the suit of the card being led.
+In this version, if the ace of hearts is led and a following player has no trump cards, they must then play a heart should they have one.

 When points are counted at the end of the round, the winning bidder adds their point total only if it equals or beats their bid.
 If they do not "meet their bid" they instead subtract their bid amount.
 This is known as being "set", "shot", or "setting the bidder" The object for the players that did not win the bid, therefore, is to make as many points as possible while at the same time preventing the bidder from making their bid.

-The trick with the highest ranked card of the hand is the bonus trick, and is worth 10 points.
+The trick with the highest ranked card of the hand is the bonus trick, and is worth 5 extra points, or 10 points total.
+One trick of 10 and the remaining 4 tricks of 5 points make up the 30 points possible with each hand.